 (select one):

 ○ SSI standard

 Optional State supplement standard

 Medically needy income standard

 The special income level for institutionalized persons

 A percentage of the Federal poverty level

 Specify percentage: The following dollar amount:

-Specify dollar amount: If this amount changes, this item will be revised.
-The following formula is used to determine the needs allowance: I
+Specify dollar amount: If this amount changes, this item will be revised The following formula is used to determine the needs allowance:

 Specify formula:

 Other

 Specify:

-\(\)
+\

-§435.735, explain why this amount is reasonable to meet the individual's maintenance needs in the community.
+§435.735, explain why this amount is reasonable to meet the individual's maintenance need community. ds in the

 Select one:

 Allowance is the same

 Allowance is different.

 Explanation of difference:

 ^

-\checkmark